britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 77. Free Woocommerce Integration: Adds the SUBMIT TICKET and MY TICKET page links to the WooCommerce user dashboard

 == Changelog ==

-= 5.0.0 =
+= 5.1.1 =

-The version 5.0.0 line is a MAJOR upgrade from 4.x  If you are upgrading from 4.x or or earlier versions it is strongly suggested that you test this upgrade in a stage/test environment before applying it to your production site.
+The version 5.x line is a MAJOR upgrade from 4.x  If you are upgrading from 4.x or or earlier versions it is strongly suggested that you test this upgrade in a stage/test environment before applying it to your production site.
 You will also need to upgrade premium add-ons after this upgrade - in particular POWERPACK, FAQ, DOCUMENTATION, CANNED RESPONSES, FILESTACK and CUSTOM FAQ
 At the very least you should back-up your site before applying this update!

+* Security Fixes
+	(none)

+* Tweak
+	* Added additional post-types to our function that determines if a page is ours.
+	* Add disclosure notice in LICENSE tab about data being transmitted to our servers during license checks.
+	* Updated wpas_is_admin() function to include check for is_super_admin()

+* Fix
+	* Get the remote notification client working properly.
+	* Strip slashes from outgoing emails when single quotes are used in the subject line (and other areas).
+	* Remove blank menu option that remained after the on-boarding wizard is complete
+	* Color coding priority on ticket detail screen tabs did not check to see if priorities were enabled.

+* Dev
+	* Added a new parameter to the wpas_email_notifications_sender_data filter ($this).
+	* Fix name on post-render action hook inside the submission form.
+It had a '-x' after the name for some reason.

+= 5.1.0 =

+* Security Fixes
+	(none)

+* New
+	* Added an onboarding wizard to get users quickly set up after activating the plugin
+	* Added option for admin to be able to set the role that a user will be registered with when using our registration page

+= 5.0.0 =

 * Security Fixes
 	* Fix: Agents can view tickets that they are not authorized to view if they know the direct URL link or ticket ID of a valid ticket.